Air Fryer Recipe

 Thai Inspired Corn Fritters

-Thai-inspired corn fritters are a delightful treat that blend the sweet and juicy essence of corn with the aromatic flavours of Thai cuisine.
+These Thai-inspired corn fritters are a lovely little treat, bringing together sweet, juicy corn with the fragrant, savoury flavours of Thai cooking.

 Ingredients